nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/ComputationalWorkflows/cwl_examples.md

 ### With a docker container

-To ensure reproducibility of the tools execution on any system, it is recommended to pack it in a docker container.
+To ensure reproducibility of the tool's execution on any system, it is recommended to pack it in a docker container.
 The docker container is automatically pulled with a reference to the container under either `requirements` or `hints`.
 Additional requirements, such as network access, can be specified as well.